 Pre-Requisites: PHYS 204*

-* indicates Co-RequisitiesVector Calculus, Matrix algebra, Fourier Series and Transforms, Functions of a complex variable; Contour integation and Residue theorem; Orthogonal Polynomials; Partial differential equations; Introduction to tensors.
+* indicates Co-RequisitiesVector calculus; Fourier series and transforms; Functions of a complex variable; Contour integration and residue theorem; Orthogonal polynomials; Partial differential equations; Tensors.
+[Not open for credit to students who have taken MATH 333 or Math 302]

 Pre-Requisites: MATH 202* Or MATH 208*